yoDon/Electron.NET-React-Typescript-MobX/README.md

 $ npm install
 ```

-Then use ```npm start``` to build the React/Typescript "client-side" code from _src into wwwroot,  build the C# code into an Electron app, and start the neccessary development servers to run the app, or use one of the more specific commands to perform just a part of the process.
+Then use ```npm start``` to build the React/Typescript "client-side" code from _src into wwwroot,  build the C# code into an Electron app, and start the neccessary development servers to run the app, or use one of the more specific commands listed below to perform just a part of the process.

 | Command | Effect |
 | ------- | ------ |